ouidir-mohamed/technical-test/README.md

 This is s Spring boot project that exposes 3 services:
 - one that allows to register a user.
 - one that displays the details of a registered user.
-- one that displays all countries with their codes.

 ## Table of Contents